RogueAngelfire/the_horseshoe_inn_v1/README.md

 however, I hope to submit the assignemt around the 1st November to allow me to assist other customers and clients I have gathered.

+03/11/20
+With the delay in images I took a trip to Scotland to get these images while Scotlands hospitality industry had been closed to public houses.
+However there was issues with gettting these images as Paul and Toni decided to decorate the rooms for letting.
+Therefore what I went therefore I could not achieve.
+I wont lie I was disapointed and possible angry as this has proven expensive and time consuming and then being overwhelmed with guilt as could have attended my auntie and God Mothers funeral.
+I have to live with these decisions furthermore, I do understand Paul and Toni's reasoning but maybe a little communication on their behalf would have helped us both achiving our desired goals or not.
+Prior to all these the Website meeting we had went really well but they decided they want a darker green colour for the website.
+I had already decided that the green colour already being used wouldnt work for smaller devices and will therefore see where I can improve this but first I need to fix the functionality of the website first.

 # Data store integration

 # Deployment implementation